Capstone-Template-orginisation/website-template/src/content/docs/policies/GitHub-Management-Policy.md

 If you forked from the wrong repo and you haven’t made any commits, then the easiest option is to start over.
 If you have made commits you will need to change the fork location like this...

-1. Fork the correct repo (the Thoth Tech one) via the GitHub web interface
+1. Fork the correct repo (the Company one) via the GitHub web interface

 2. Navigate to the your local repo's root directory in terminal